2. First: Scope

 Firstly: Data Outputs Validation:

-In addition to the revision process applied to the collected data of Labour Force Survey, and data of administrative records in the fourth stage to check their accuracy, all the outputs are stored and uploaded to the database after being calculated by GASTAT to be reviewed and processed by specialists in Labour Force Statistics through modern technologies and software designed for this purpose.
+In addition to the data processing and tabulation in the fifth stage to check their accuracy, all the outputs are stored and uploaded to the database after being calculated by GASTAT to be reviewed and processed by specialists in Labour Force Statistics through modern technologies and software designed for this purpose.

 Secondly: Dealing with confidential data: